msgpo/gitwatch/README.md

 Gitlab and Github wikis use Gollum.
 Github has a nice API for tracking changes, you should use that if your wiki is there.
 Gitlab is a bit trickier.
 The repositories for wikis aren't exposed through the normal user interface, but they are available on the file system of the server.
+Unfortunately, when the Gitlab web UI commits to them no hooks are triggered, so we have to poll for changes.

-In order to clone them and use Gitwatch, login to your Gitlab server, go to the directory you want the cloned repo to reside, and then issue the following command:
+To use Gitwatch to watch a Gitlab wiki, login to your Gitlab server, go to the directory you want the cloned repo to reside, and then issue the following command: